flutter/website/src/docs/testing/integration-tests/index.md

     });

     tearDownAll(() async {
-      if (driver != null)
+      if (driver != null) driver.close();
-        driver.close();
     });

     test('tap on the floating action button; verify counter', () async {
-      // Finds the floating action button (fab) to tap on SerializableFinder fab = find.byTooltip('Increment');
+      // Finds the floating action button to tap on.
+      SerializableFinder fab = find.byTooltip('Increment');

-      // Wait for the floating action button to appear await driver.waitFor(fab);
+      // Wait for the floating action button to appear. await driver.waitFor(fab);

-      // Tap on the fab
+      // Emulate a tap on the floating action button. await driver.tap(fab);
-      await driver.tap(fab);

-      // Wait for text to change to the desired value await driver.waitFor(find.text('1'));
+      // Wait for text to change to the desired value. await driver.waitFor(find.text('1'));
     });
   });